msg-systems/ipcjs/README.md

         },

 > __All methods, the recipient provides for the communication with a sender, must start with the prefix  `ipc_`.
 That is for security reason to avoid that everything the recipient implements can be called from a sender.
 Only through the prefix `ipc_` the method is available for a sender.
-If the sender tries to call a method, that does not start with the prefix  `ipc_`, an error is thrown from the `msg-js-ipc` Library.__
+If the sender tries to call a method, that does not start with the prefix  `ipc_`, an error is thrown from the `ipcjs` Library.__